Mozart, the Magic Flute, and Freemasonry

-The Magic Flute (6/6) (English Subtitles).
-The last 1/6th of the Opera including “Pa–, pa–, pa–” – the somewhat famous Papageno and Papagena song and the clearly Masonic ending where wisdom, enlightenment, reason and brotherhood defeat the darkness and win the day.
+The Magic Flute: “Pa-pa-pa Papageno” – Nathan Gunn (Met Opera).
+In the last leg of the Opera we get a lament by Papageno followed by “Pa–, pa–, pa–” – the somewhat famous Papageno and Papagena song.
+That song is featured here for your enjoyment.
+Following that we also get a clearly Masonic ending where wisdom, enlightenment, reason and brotherhood defeat the darkness and win the day.
 (Oh, how awful and scary!
-Can we persecute this and call it Satanist yet?
+Can we persecute this already?
 My pitchfork is burning a hole in my back pocket with all this rational metaphor discussion.)

 FACT: Other works that are related to Masonic metaphor include Frankenstein, or the Modern Prometheus.
 The monster is used as a metaphor for the French Revolution.
 Considering these metaphors, we can ask a complex question.
 “How can a thing be at once so powerful, so virtuous and magnificent, yet so vicious and base?”